Deeraj-G/CSE-13S/asgn1/README.md

 Run this command:

 ```
 clang -Wall -Wextra -Werror -Wpedantic -o pig pig.c
 ```

-This command searches the program file `pig.c` for errors, and then compiles it.
+This command searches the program file `pig.c` for errors, and then compiles it if none are found.

 ## Running the Program